wildfly/quickstart/ejb-multi-server/README.md

 ## Undeploy the Archives

-1. Make sure you have started the WildFly server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=undeploy-domain.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=undeploy-domain.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=undeploy-domain.cli

 ## Remove the Server Domain Configuration

-1. If it is running, stop the WildFly server.
+1. If it is running, stop the ${product.name} server.
-2. Restore the `WILDFLY_HOME/domain/configuration/domain.xml` and `WILDFLY_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
-Be sure to replace WILDFLY_HOME with the path to your server.
+2. Restore the `${jboss.home.name}/domain/configuration/domain.xml` and `${jboss.home.name}/domain/configuration/host.xml` files with the back-up copies of the files.
+Be sure to replace ${jboss.home.name} with the path to your server.

 ## Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse